Introduction

 Now, you may be thinking you’ve no need for an incentive scheme as your employees are happy and hitting their targets.
 Yet, while this may be the case, many organisations are beginning to recognise the value of incentive programmes.
 In particular, their influence on attracting new talent.

 A well-put-together incentive programme not only gets the most out of your employees but is also a powerful recruitment tool.
-In wake of the Great Resignation, many employees are prioritising incentives, such as rewards, perks, and work-life balance over salary or base pay.2
+In the wake of the Great Resignation, many employees are prioritising incentives, such as rewards, perks, and work-life balance over salary or base pay.2

 It’s also worth mentioning that as remote working is more common, it’s important to keep your people connected.
 Incentive schemes that focus on peer-to-peer recognition are great for preventing siloed teams and provide a well-needed boost to employee morale.

-Of course, while we know the benefits of an employee incentive programme speak for themselves – it’s helpful to think about their impact on both your business and employees.
+Of course, while we know the benefits of an employee incentive programme speak for themselves – it’s helpful to think about their impact on your business and employees.
 Taking this approach helps you identify what to include in a pitch when approaching senior stakeholders for funding.

 Employees enjoying their workplace incentives over coffee